 With the entry into force of Protocol V (12 November 2006), Switzerland assessed the situation with the objective of better allocating the resources devoted to assist others in clearing and minimising the risks and effects of ERW.
 The close link between the provisions of the APMBC, CCM and Protocol V of the CCW has been taken into account.
-Switzerland's Mine Action Strategy for the period 2016-2022 as well as the new Action Plan on Mine Action 2023-2026 serve as a holistic approach and consider the APMBC, the CCM as well as Amended Protocol II and Protocol V of the CCW.
+Switzerland's Action Plan on Mine Action 2023-2026 serves as a holistic approach and considers the APMBC, the CCM as well as Amended Protocol II and Protocol V of the CCW.